justinmelnick/justinmelnick.github.io/_pages/publications.md

 5. Castillo-Quintana, Martin and Justin Melnick.
 A Theory of the Consequences of Private Military Companies.  _(in progress)_

 6. Melnick, Justin and Joohyun Shon.
-The Informative Value of Conditional Foreign Aid Distorts Corruption through Domestic Politics. _(in progress)_
+Foreign Aid, Transparency, and Electoral Accountability. _(in progress)_

 <h3>other writing</h3>